+We have actively supported the community for over 20 years and are members of Amplify Clearwater, the Clearwater Chamber of Commerce.
 Home to nearly 116,000 residents, Clearwater is the county seat of Pinellas County and is separated by the Intracoastal Waterway from Clearwater Beach and includes towns such as Dunedin, Largo, and Safety Harbor.
 Cleveland Street’s historic avenue is popular for shopping, dining, bars, and nightlife.
-However, Clearwater is also often cited as one of the top 10 most dangerous in the U.S. for pedestrians.
+However, Clearwater Fl is also often cited as one of the top 10 most dangerous in the U.S. for pedestrians.

 Living in Clearwater comes with many perks.
 The beautiful beaches, the warm weather, nightlife, and friendly people are just a few reasons why so many people call this city home.
-But when accidents happen, it’s important to have a good personal injury lawyer on your side.
+But when you are injured in an accident, it’s important to have a skilled personal injury lawyer on your side.

-What Do Clearwater Personal Injury Lawyers Do?
+What Do Personal Injury Lawyers Do?

-How Do I Know If I Have a Personal Injury Case?
+How Do I Know if I Have a Personal Injury Case?